 Visit the island’s best beaches

-The three best beaches on the island are Praia de Leão, Baia do Sancho, and Praia de Porcos, popular for their turquoise waters, white sandy beaches, and great snorkeling opportunities.
-Bring your own umbrella to Praia de Leão as the beach is totally exposed with no shade.
+The three best beaches on the island are Praia de Leão.
+Baia do Sancho. and Praia de Porcos.
+Popular for their turquoise waters, white sandy beaches, and great snorkeling opportunities.
+Dont forget to bring your own umbrella to Praia de Leão.
+The beach is totally exposed with no shade.
 It is also a good idea to bring your own water and food, as the few kiosks there are quite expensive.

 Visit Praia da Biboca

 Praia da Biboca.
 Located in the north of the island.
 May not be the best spot for swimming, yet for dramatic landscapes and untouched nature.
 It’s worth going to.
 The beach is formed by black rocks from the island’s volcanic.
 Past and is surrounded by large cliffs where the remains of the Fortaleza dos Remédios fort.
 Can be found at the top.
 The views overlooking the beach are the main draw there and keen-eyed observers may pick out traces of old shipwrecks off the coast.

 The Atalaia hike follows the island’s coastline with sweeping views of turquoise sea framed by jagged peaks.
 And welcomes pauses at shallow water pools to snorkel and swim with the local marine life.
 There are two hikes to do.
 The shorter one.
 It can be self-guided or the longer one (a four-hour hike ) that is done with a tour.
 To do the latter.
 Which is recommended for better views and wildlife spotting.
 The tour guide must be booked when you arrive at Fernando de Noronha as visitor numbers are strictly limited.